aaronhourie/corduroy/README.md

 # corduroy
-FM Synthesis with a ESP32 and a YM2612.
+FM Synthesis with an ESP32 and a YM2612.

 This project is under construction!
 Soon I'll include some wiring diagrams.